aloklearning/py-categorizer/README.md

 Please check the Final-Sheet.xlsx file in <your_provided_path> directory 📁
 ```

-### Running Executable File
-- This file will take few seconds to run, as it installs everything at your disposal, and help you get the results

 > This output will come in your terminal/console, when the machine was not able to find any words which was matching a category, hence, the category was not added.
 This is irrespetive of which path you choose to run the project

 ```